The Health and Technology District

-The Health & Technology District encompasses the City Centre 1, City Centre 2 and City Centre 3 buildings developed by Lark Group and its partners, with plans to add up to City Centre 8 to accommodate the demand and expansion of the District.
-With the construction of City Centre 2 well underway (to be completed in 2017), the direct and tangible health and business impacts take the next quantum leap forward.
+The Health and Technology District encompasses the City Centre 1, City Centre 2 and City Centre 3 buildings developed by Lark Group and its partners, with plans to add up to City Centre 8 to accommodate the demand and expansion of the District.
+With the construction of City Centre 3 well underway (to be completed in 2021), the direct and tangible health and business impacts take the next quantum leap forward.

 Gym: State of the art fitness facilities, with changing rooms and shower areas

 Parking: Nearly 1000 parking stalls (underground and ground level), and additional bicycle storage